masoncfrancis/urled/README.md

 Download the binary for your architecture from the [releases page](https://github.com/masoncfrancis/urled/releases) and put it in the same directory as your `.env` file.

-If you have an issue UNIX-style OSes with an "access denied" error when you run it, run the following command and try again:
+If you have an issue in UNIX-style OSes with an "access denied" error when you run it, run the following command and try again:

 ```bash
 chmod +x ./[your URLed executable]